 Image compression can help further reduce image sizes.
 Each picture contains components like color quality, pixel density, and more.
 The better the quality, the more data the photo has, and hence it occupies a larger size.

 We don’t always need the best quality images for web use, especially in this age of mobile devices.
 Because of that, you can compress images with an online tool like Optimizilla.
 This tool allows you to control image quality to reduce image size.

 By setting an image quality of 70, I reduced the scaled-down image from 274kb to less than 80kb.
 Remember, this is compared to the original image size of over 1.2MB.

-Images come in various types, which affect their quality and size.
-For example, the same image in JPG could be considerably smaller than the same in BMP format.
+Images come in various types, which affect their quality and file size.
+For example, the same picture in JPG could be considerably smaller than the same in BMP format.
 Today, many websites are moving towards next-generation image formats like WebP.

 If you need to process multiple images and run a WordPress website, there’s an even better option.
 Image optimization plugins can do all the above even without your intervention.
 Examples of reputable image optimization plugins include EWWW Optimizer, Image Smush, and Imagify.

 The advantage of using these plugins is that they can work independently, and you won’t need to worry once you have things set up.
 However, using plugins adds to overall resource consumption on your website, so choose your plugins wisely.